Energy Efficient Windows

-The left window traditionally insulated glass unit.
+The left window is a traditionally insulated glass unit.
 The heat transference is indicated by the green, yellow and orange.
-From the heat index, the thermal transmittance is much more obviously seen on the left than on the right window (containing SolarZone™ Low-E insulated glass).
+From the heat index, the thermal transmittance is much more obviously seen on the left than on the right window, which contains SolarZone™ Low-E insulated glass.

 Energy Efficient Windows Add Up

-- Also, by adding argon gas filling to the window, which is a better insulator than normal air, you can increase the efficiency by another 6%.
+- Because argon gas is a better insulator than normal air, adding argon filling to a window can increase its efficiency by another 6%.

-- And lastly, by adding the Intercept™ Warm Edge Spacer System, you can add yet another 5%!
+- By adding the Intercept™ Warm Edge Spacer System, you can add yet another 5%!

 - That’s why your choice of ComfortWorld Windows with the SolarZone™ Insulated Glass Package is the most energy efficient window product on the market today!